sajjadh47/adv-geoip-redirect/readme.txt

 == Frequently Asked Questions ==
 = How to use this plugin? =
-Just after installing Advanced GeoIP Redirect plugin, Go to Settings -> Advanced GeoIP Redirect & There Adjust Your Setttings As Well As Add Your Redirect Rules.
-For Regex See <a href="https://sajjadhsagor.com/geoip-redirect-plugin-documentation/">Documentation Here</a>
+Just after installing Advanced GeoIP Redirect plugin, Go to Settings -> Advanced GeoIP Redirect & There Adjust Your Settings As Well As Add Your Redirect Rules.
+For Regex See Screenshots Examples.

 == Screenshots ==
 1. Settings panel for Advanced GeoIP Redirect Plugin.